ceandrade/personal_website/content/patent/2021-us10958517-conflict-free-change-deployment/index.md

 #publication = "USPTO #2018-0858"
 # publication_short = ""

 # Abstract.
-abstract = """
-A new scalable approach to conflict-free deployment of changes across virtualized 5G/LTE networks.
-We model the conflict rules/constraints using policies and invent algorithms to effectively determine the optimized schedule for change deployment.
+abstract = """A new scalable approach to conflict-free deployment of changes across networks.
+The conflict rules or constraints may be modeled using policies and algorithms to determine an optimized schedule for change deployment."""
-"""

 # Summary.
 An optional shortened abstract.
 # summary = ""